political points

 - Thomas, February 13, 2025

-A reminder during all this talk about cutting Social Security and Medicare benefits: these benefits are not handouts but hard-earned supplemental income that Americans paid into and for their entire working careers.
+A reminder amid all the talk about cutting Social Security and Medicare benefits: these benefits are not handouts, but hard-earned supplemental income that Americans have paid into and for throughout their entire working careers.
 Often, these same Americans paid more than they got back decades later.

 - Thomas, February 12, 2025